JGifford/myMacScripts/README.md

 ### powerCheck
 > When coupled with a crontab entry, periodically checks the system's power
-> sources for changes (e.g., AC Power to Battery Power) and sends an alert
+> sources for changes (e.g., AC Power to Battery/UPS Power) and sends an alert
 > (if configured) or just logs to a logfile.
+>
+> Should **NOT** be used with apcupsd.
+If you have an APC UPS, just use the USB
+> cable provided.
+No need for apcupsd or PowerChute.
+>
+> _Note_: This script does _NOT_ provide autoshutdown functionality, only warning
+> alerts via $alert_script !!!!

 ### eraseOptical
 > Erases an optical device from the commandline rather than using the